jodog0412/Espresso/README.md

 # capstone_project
-Make Image from book title and quote by ChatGPT, Stable Diffusion API
+Marketing assistant using GPT3.5 and Stable Diffusion.